 - Etchall Etching Creme

 - Masking Tape

-- DRINK ME File in Cricut Design Space
+Cut the File in Cricut Design Space:

 Etching cream will etch any glass surface that it touches.
 So to give yourself a little extra room, add some strips of masking tape around the stencil.

 The etching cream is really thick and should stay right where you put it.
 You can't use too much so really lay it on thick.

 *Most etching creams are white.
 I honestly have no clue why mine is dark brown, but it still works so I haven't replaced it.

-Etched glass is completely dishwasher safe, and safe to touch food, just make sure the glass is washed really well before it’s first use.
+Etched glass is completely dishwasher safe, and safe to touch food, just make sure the glass is washed well before its first use.